-- Revisions to the definition of gender identity to mean actual or perceived gender-related characteristics (deleting the current rule's "the gender by which a person identifies, regardless of the sex assigned to that person at birth and regardless of the person's perceived gender identity"). - Allowing shelter providers to place and accommodate individuals on the basis of the shelter provider's policies for determining someone's sex.
+• Revisions to the definition of gender identity to mean actual or perceived gender-related characteristics (deleting the current rule's "the gender by which a person identifies, regardless of the sex assigned to that person at birth and regardless of the person's perceived gender identity").

-- Allowing shelter providers to deny admission using a range of factors, including the provider's "good faith belief" that an individual is not of the sex that the shelter serves (e.g., a women's shelter), an individual's sex as reflected in official government documents, or the gender with which a person identifies. - Allowing shelter providers to use physical characteristics as "reasonable considerations" to determine a person's biological sex.
+- Allowing shelter providers to place and accommodate individuals depending on the shelter provider's policies for determining someone's sex. - Allowing shelter providers to deny admission using a range of factors, including the provider's "good faith belief" that an individual is not of the sex that the shelter serves (e.g., a women's shelter), an individual's sex as reflected in official government documents, or the gender with which a person identifies. - Allowing shelter providers to use physical characteristics as "reasonable considerations" to determine a person's biological sex.
 This may include factors such as height, the presence of facial hair, the presence of an Adam's apple, and other physical characteristics that the Trump Administration claimed "when considered together, are indicative of a person's biological sex."

-Despite admitting that data was lacking, HUD under the Trump Administration based its justifications on anecdotal evidence and dangerous stereotypes, undocumented "religious freedom" assertions, unfounded regulatory burdens on shelters, and other false, misleading, and discriminatory claims.
+Despite admitting a lack of data, HUD based its justifications on anecdotal evidence and dangerous stereotypes, demands of "religious freedom", unfounded regulatory burdens on shelters, and other false, misleading, and discriminatory claims.